 - A narrative standard establishes water-quality goals and prohibits activities that create significant negative impacts on water quality.

 - Discharge permit limits are set to ensure that the standards in the receiving waters are not exceeded.
-Permit limits are typically developed by modeling the concentrations in the receiving waters after the mixing zone, the area where the initial dilution of a discharge occurs.

 - Antidegradation Reviews ensure that waters that have better quality than required by the standards are not degraded unless the degradation is necessary for important social or economic reasons.

 The unique nature of Great Salt Lake creates challenges for developing numeric criteria:

 - Analytical methods for hypersaline waters are limited.

 - A lack of baseline water-quality data makes it difficult to analyze conditions and trends.

 - The presence of unique organisms with unknown toxicity responses complicates criteria development.